Chaite Dashain and Ram NawamiBy Nepali Patro in Festivals .

 At that time, all the gods and sages were being molested by Lankas’ King Ravana’s atrocities.
 Ravana, grandson of Pulastya Rishi had married Mandaari, daughter of Mayasura.
 The good knower of all the Vedas, Ravana, Maniacal with strength and glory forcefully robbed his own elder Kuber looted the property of Lanka.
 After expelling Kuber from Lanka, Ravana became the Lankapati.
-Considering Sages, God, Brahmin and Religion as his ultimate enemy, the tyranny of Ravana was becoming rampant.
-The jungles of tenacity of all three realms were aghast.
-The laymen, the gods and the planets likewise were like the prisoners of Ravana.
+Considering Sages, God, Brahmin, and Religion as his ultimate enemy, the tyranny of Ravana was becoming rampant.
+The jungles of the tenacity of all three realms were aghast.
+The laymen, the gods, and the planets likewise were like the prisoners of Ravana.

 In such a situation all three queens of King Dasaratha became pregnant.
 Lord Shri Ram was born at noon during the day Chaitra Shuklapaksha Navami, from the womb of Queen Kaushalya.
-Whereas, Kaikeyi gave birth to Bharat and from the womb of Sumitra, Lakshman and Shatrughan were born.
+Whereas Kaikeyi gave birth to Bharat and from the womb of Sumitra, Lakshman and Shatrughan were born.

 Mithila Naresh Rajarshi (King of Mithila) Janak’s invitation was received at Tapovan itself.
 The swayambhar (act of selecting a groom by bride herself in a ceremony) of Janak Nandini (daughter of Janak) was organized.
 With Maharishi, both Avadh-Kumar Ram and Laxman arrived in Mithila.
-Mithila Naresh Rajarshi Janak announced Janaki (sita) would select the groom who shall raise the bow of Shiva.
-When the valiant and mighty kings of the world were not able to perform the task, Rajarshi Janak was worried of not getting a suitable bride for his daughter.
+Mithila Naresh Rajarshi Janak announced Janaki (Sita) would select the groom who shall raise the bow of Shiva.
+When the valiant and mighty kings of the world were not able to perform the task, Rajarshi Janak was worried about not getting a suitable bride for his daughter.
 When Shiva’s bow was broken by Lord Rama, praise of Sriram began to prevail everywhere.

 On this occasion, Parashuram arrives furious claiming this has been an insult to his aaradhya dev ( Patron god of a family).
 Lord Ram in order to calm Parsuram (sixth incarnation of Lord Vishnu) decided to destroy the power of Sri Parshuram and did so to calm him down.
 Even in the Swayamvar place, Lord Shri Ram maintains the dignity of his father.
 Ayodhya Naresh is invited and only after the permission of his father, Ram Janaki’s swayambhar takes place.
-The marriage of the four Ayodhyan princes’ (Ram, Bharat, Laksman and Shatrughan) took place in Mithila.
+The marriage of the four Ayodhyan princes’ (Ram, Bharat, Laksman, and Shatrughan) took place in Mithila.